1 Changing the size of MySQL buffers

 -

-is retrieved directly from the table information.
-This is also done for anyNOT NULL
+COUNT(*)on a single table without aWHEREis retrieved directly from the table information.
+This is also done for anyNOT NULLexpression when used with only one table. -

 Early detection of invalid constant expressions.
 MySQL quickly